 Impact on Human Culture

 These nine experiential turns affect all areas of human existence: the course of individual lives and of human history in general, the dynamics of culture as well as the evolution of political order.
 For example, it was only the conscious use of a vivid imagination that allowed humans to create art since the Upper Paleolithic.
-From there conscious experience and training of creativity spawned the continuous growth of innovation that is characteristic of the culture of modernity.
+And from the conscious, creative imagination and the subsequent training of creativity came the continuous growth of innovation that is so characteristic of the culture of modernity.

 I first began dealing with the History of Experience while working on my dissertation on Francis Hutcheson and in my later works on the concept of experience.